 For the Airbus Corporate Jets unit, the most popular VIP converted aircraft are the Airbus ACJ318 and ACJ319.
 Customised to carry between 16-46 passengers, this aircraft is popular with heads of state, as well as for worldwide music tours.

-Airbus recently launched the new Airbus ACJ319 Elegance.
+Airbus also offer the Airbus ACJ319 Elegance.
 Nicknamed the ‘Ikea VIP aircraft’, it can be designed on catalogue by selecting from a combination of possible modules.
 The ACJ319 Elegance also has a price advantage, saving $7 million on the usual customised ACJ319 price of $80 million.

 The BBJ (Boeing Business Jet) is a converted 737 airliner, and one of the most coveted private jets in the world.
-Boeing announced the sale of its new BBJ MAX 8 earlier this year, which boasts a 19-foot longer cabin, and three times the cargo space, as well as fuel-efficiency improvements.
+And the BBJ MAX 8 model boasts a 19-foot longer cabin, and three times the cargo space, as well as fuel-efficiency improvements.

-Embraer are also in the market with the Embraer Lineage 1000.
+Embraer are also in the market with the Embraer Lineage 1000 and upgraded 1000E.
 The aircraft was developed from Embraer’s 190 family of airliners, and is typically divided into 5 living areas, seating up to 19 passengers.
 The luxury interior is also combined with versatile take-off and landing capabilities, with the Lineage being able to land at restricted airports such as London City airport, New York Teterboro and Aspen airports.